Electroscope: Pith-ball electroscope

 In 1731, Stephen Gray used a simple hanging thread, which would be attracted to any nearby charged object.
 This was the first improvement on Gilbert's versorium from 1600.

 The pith-ball electroscope, invented by British schoolmaster and physicist John Canton in 1754, consists of one or two small balls of a lightweight nonconductive substance, originally a spongy plant material called pith, suspended by silk or linen thread from the hook of an insulated stand.
 Tiberius Cavallo made an electroscope in 1770 with pith balls at the end of silver wires.
 Modern electroscopes usually use balls made of plastic.
 In order to test the presence of a charge on an object, the object is brought near to the uncharged pith ball.
 If the object is charged, the ball will be attracted to it and move toward it.

 The attraction occurs because of induced polarization of the atoms inside the pith ball.
 All matter consists of electrically charged particles located close together; each atom consists of a positively charged nucleus with a cloud of negatively charged electrons surrounding it.
 The pith is an insulator, so the electrons in the ball are bound to atoms of the pith and are not free to leave the atoms and move about in the ball, but they can move a little within the atoms.
 See diagram.
-If, for example, a positively charged object (B) is brought near the pith ball (A), the negative electrons (blue minus signs) in each atom ' will be attracted and move slightly toward the side of the atom nearer the object.
+If, for example, a positively charged object (B) is brought near the pith ball (A), the negative electrons (blue minus signs) in each atom (yellow ovals) will be attracted and move slightly toward the side of the atom nearer the object.
 The positively charged nuclei (red plus signs) will be repelled and will move slightly away.
 Since the negative charges in the pith ball are now nearer to the object than the positive charges (C), their attraction is greater than the repulsion of the positive charges, resulting in a net attractive force.
 This separation of charge is microscopic, but since there are so many atoms, the tiny forces add up to a large enough force to move a light pith ball.